This roasted cauliflower is charred in the oven with rosemary and parmesan and comes out so sweet and savory you’ll want to make it for every meal.

 The roasting process brings out the natural sugars in the cauliflower, making it sweet and savory at the same time.
-If you’ve only ever had raw or boiled cauliflower, you absolutely have to try this roasted garlic cauliflower.
+If you’ve only ever had raw or boiled cauliflower, you absolutely have to try this roasted cauliflower.
 It ticks all the boxes – sweet, savory, crunchy and irresistible.

 How to Make Roasted Cauliflower